 |Total Ounces In Can Or Package||Tax For An Individual Can Or Package|

 For tax rates for individual cans or packages weighing up to 15 ounces for state fiscal years 2010 and beyond, view an expanded chart.

-Manufacturers and distributors report monthly on the last day of the month for the preceding month’s activity.
+Report monthly on the last day of each month for the preceding month’s activity.